Fort Wellington, Guyana

 Fort Wellington is a village located in the Mahaica-Berbice region of Guyana, serving as its regional capital.

 It is located on the west coast of Berbice and about 54 miles from Georgetown.
-Public services include Fort Wellington Hospital, a primary school, a secondary School, a police station, magistrate's court, National Insurance Scheme office, Guyana Elections Commission Office and a post office.
+Public services include Fort Wellington Hospital, a primary school, a secondary school, a police station, a magistrate's court, a National Insurance Scheme office, a Guyana Elections Commission Office and a post office.